gtri/upstage/docs/source/user_guide/tutorials/best_practices.rst

 States don't have that by default, so you'd have to write more validation rules in tasks rather than mostly business logic.

-There's built-in signature building for Actors based on the states, but it only works in the interpreter.
+There's built-in signature and docstring building for Actors based on the states, but it only works in the interpreter.
+If you are documenting code, static docs builders won't pick up on it.

+You can use mixins with Actors, but they cannot have an `__init__` method.
+It's better to just subclass an Actor with no states and inherit that with your other base classes to get modular behavior.

 Tasks
 =====